 The Enneagram Personality Typing System

 The Enneagram is a personality typing system encompassing nine different personality types.
-The enneagram is a nuanced personality test, its results may be best interpreted by a professional; this article provides a simplistic overview of the 9 basic personality types.
+The enneagram personality test, its results may be best interpreted by a professional; this article provides a simplistic overview of the 9 basic Personality Enneagram Types.

 Numbers, rather than names, are used because numbers are fairly neutral and tend not to have particular connotations associated with them.